Prizes by Department or Subject

 Elga Ruth Wasserman Award (1994)

 ELGA RUTH WASSERMAN AWARD (1994).
 Established by friends and colleagues to honor Elga Ruth Wasserman, who served from 1969 to 1973 as Special Assistant to the President on the Education of Women, ushering in co-education at Yale University.
-Awarded annually to a Yale undergraduate for a summer project, whether academic or activist, on women, gender, or a related topic.
+Awarded annually to a senior who has shown extraordinary commitment to the advancement of social justice and gender equality at Yale College.

 Ellington Prize (2009)